mmthomaslinode/docs/docs/guides/audiences/_index.md

 ---
 title: Audiences
-description: "View development guides based on audience experience level."
+description: "This section will enable you to view development guides for a variety of topics based on an audience experience level ranging from beginner to expert."
 aliases: ['/audiences/']
 ---